whitecollaralgos/Algoways/design/06_authentication_platform.md

 # Platform Authentication & Authorization

-This section describes how users authenticate with the OpenAlgo platform itself (Web UI and API) and how authorization is managed, distinct from authenticating with external brokers.
+This section describes how users authenticate with the AlgoWays platform itself (Web UI and API) and how authorization is managed, distinct from authenticating with external brokers.

 ## Authentication Mechanisms

-OpenAlgo supports multiple ways for users/clients to authenticate:
+AlgoWays supports multiple ways for users/clients to authenticate:

 1.  **Web UI Session Authentication (Username/Password):**
     *   **Library:** Uses `Flask-Login` (implied by session usage and typical Flask patterns) and `Flask-Bcrypt` or `Argon2` (explicitly used in `database/auth_db.py` and `database/user_db.py`) for password hashing.